 VDM is arranged under three operating divisions: i) construction, ii) trading, and iii) mining.
-Refer to the "Operating and Financial Review" in the Directors' Report for an overview of the three operating divisions.
 Each division was a reportable segment in the current reporting period.
-The accounting policies adopted for the reportable segment are consistent with those followed in the preparation of the Group's financial statements for the year ended 30 June 2016.
+The accounting policies adopted for the reportable segment are consistent with those followed in the preparation of the Group's financial statements for the year ended 30 June 2017.

-The following table presents the revenue, profit and selected balance sheet information for the Group's reportable segments for the year ended 30 June 2017.
+The following table presents the revenue, profit and selected balance sheet information for the Group's reportable segments for the year ended 30 June 2018.